Oxgangs: Recent changes

-In 2003, after years of campaigning by residents the council took the decision to demolish and redevelop Oxgangs high rise flats.
+In 2003, after years of campaigning by residents the council decided to demolish and redevelop Oxgangs high rise flats.
 In April 2005 longstanding tower block Capelaw Court was demolished to make way for new housing.
 Capelaw was one of three high rise flats built in Oxgangs Crescent in 1961 and 1962.
 The other two buildings (Caerketton Court and Allermuir Court) were demolished in November 2006.
 The demolition of Capelaw Court was filmed and featured on the National Geographic Channel, which interviewed residents of Oxgangs and community leader Heather Levy.

 Two neighbouring primary schools situated on Oxgangs Green (Comiston and Hunters Tryst) were recently merged and renamed Pentland Primary.
 At first the Comiston pupils moved into the building formerly known as Hunters Tryst alongside current Tryst pupils while Comiston was renovated and a year later all staff and children moved permanently into the refurbished Comiston building, now known as Pentland Primary.

 Public transport

 Public transport is frequent with Lothian Buses operating chartered services.
-Bus routes 4, 5, 16, 27, airport service 400, and night service N16 all serve the area.
+Bus routes 4, 5, 16, airport service 18, 27, and night service N16, and an airport night service 18 (at 3am) Only to the Airport all serve the area.